Step: 1 Add a policy

 You can also set an expiry date for your current status allowing you to configure a reminder based to update the status setting deadlines for each stage of the approval workflow.

 Just before creating your policy you will also have the option to change both the owner and author of the policy.
-Just incase you are adding this to the intranet on their behalf, though both of these fields will defualt to the creator of the policy.
+Just in case you are adding this to the intranet on their behalf, though both of these fields will default to the creator of the policy.

 You can also adjust some final aspects of the policy by accessing the related items and permissions tabs at the very top of the page

 These will allow you to link to other polices or external sources and adjust the permissions of this specific policy respectively.